Labelling of fish

 GENETIC MODIFICATION

-If a food contains any genetically modified material (for example, breadcrumbs may contain maize or soya) the product must be labelled 'Produced from genetically modified maize / soya'.
-For more information on GM foods see 'Genetically modified foods'.
+If a food contains any genetically modified material (for example, breadcrumbs may contain maize or soya) the product must be labelled 'Produced from genetically modified X' (where X is the substance that has been genetically modified).
+For example, 'Produced from genetically modified maize'.

 TREATMENT OR PROCESS